DPDK/dpdk/doc/guides/prog_guide/lpm_lib.rst

 LPM Library
 ===========

-The Intel® DPDK LPM library component implements the Longest Prefix Match (LPM) table search method for 32-bit keys that is typically used to find the best route match in IP forwarding applications.
+The DPDK LPM library component implements the Longest Prefix Match (LPM) table search method for 32-bit keys that is typically used to find the best route match in IP forwarding applications.

 LPM API Overview